stelligent/cfn_nag/README.md

 # Distribution of Custom Rules

 The release of 0.5.x includes some major changes in how custom rules (can) be distributed and loaded.
-Before this release, there were two places where rules were loaded from: the `lib/cfn-nag/custom_rules` directory within the core cfn_nag gem and the custom-rule-directory specified on the command line.
+Before this release, there were two places where rules were loaded from: the `lib/cfn-nag/custom_rules` directory within the core cfn_nag gem, and the custom-rule-directory specified on the command line.

 There are two use cases that forced a redesign of how/where custom rules are loaded.
 The rule loading mechanism has been